Viet Minh: World War II

+The Việt Nam Độc lập Vận động Đồng minh Hội was previously formed by Hồ Học Lãm in Nanjing, China, at some point between August 1935 and early 1936, when Vietnamese nationalist parties formed an anti-imperialist united front.
+This organization soon lapsed into inactivity, only to be taken over by Ho Chi Minh and the ICP in 1941.

 During World War II, Japan occupied French Indochina.
-As well as fighting the French in the battles of Khai Phat and Na Ngan, the Việt Minh started a campaign against the Japanese.
+As well as fighting the French in the battles of Khai Phat and Na Ngan, the Việt Minh started a military campaign against the Japanese.
 For instance, a raid at Tam Dao internment camp in Tonkin on 19 July 1945 saw 500 Viet Minh kill fifty Japanese soldiers and officials, freeing French civilian captives and escorting them to the Chinese border.
 The Viet Minh also fought the Japanese 21st Division in Thái Nguyên, and regularly raided rice storehouses to alleviate the ongoing famine.